-GREEN Connected to GPRS network and ready to communicate with the CWO gateway.
+GREEN Connected to GPRS network and ready to communicate with, or communicating with the CWO gateway.

 The LED will be turned off when the modem it powered off.
 If no LED is lit and the modem is powered on the SIM is not valid or an incorrect PIN code has been entered in the terminal configuration.